ulfschneider/markdown-it-mermaid-server/README.md

 ~~~markdown
 ```mermaid
 flowchart LR
-figcaption This is the figcaption of the image alt This is the alt text of the image
-A(["Start"]) --> B{"Decision"}
+figcaption This is the figcaption of the flow chart alt This is the alt text of the flow chart A(["Start"]) --> B{"Decision"}
 B --> C["Option A"] & D["Option B"]
 ```